R3Conclave/conclave-core-sdk/docs/docs/known-issues.md

 This release ships with the following known issues that we plan to address in future versions:

 1. The Mail API will change in future beta releases.
-1. Conclave doesn't presently implement any side channel attack mitigations.
+1. Conclave doesn't presently implement any automatic side channel attack mitigations.
 1. Some system level exceptions like divide by zero or using null reference may crash the enclave/host process.
 1. The type of attestation used currently requires you to sign up with and be whitelisted by Intel.
 Future versions will implement "DCAP attestation" which will allow the owner of the hardware to whitelist enclaves, not just Intel.